microscopes, microscope camera

 Being one of the World's longest established microscope specialists with

-nearly 50 years experience has allowed us to produce something really
+over 50 years experience has allowed us to produce something really

 special - high quality products at the right price!